The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 Defense: Delaying Gratification Is Crucial to Success

 The “Marshmallow Test” is obviously a severely limited study.
-For example, who says that all kids liked marshmallow in equal measure?
+For example, who says that all kids liked marshmallows in equal measure?

 And, between us nutrition nuts, who said that kids were better off with double the amount of poisonous lumps of sugar? 🙂